VaishnaviChatur/Gym-Website/README.md

  <h1>Deployment Link <a href="# Twitter-Clone
 This is a Twitter clone project that aims to replicate some of the basic functionalities of the Twitter platform.
 It provides a platform for users to post tweets, follow other users, and engage in conversations.

-# Initialisation
-We are going to do this project in React.
-<h1>Features of Gym website</h1>
-<h3><li>Home Page: The home page provides a brief introduction to the gym, highlighting its unique features and offerings.
-It may include images or videos showcasing the gym's facilities and trainers..</li></h3>
-<h3><li>Services and Classes: This section provides detailed information about the various services and classes offered by the gym.
-It includes descriptions, schedules, and any prerequisites or requirements for each service or class.</li></h3>
-<h3><li>Membership Options: The membership page outlines the different membership packages available, along with their respective benefits and pricing.
-It may include details about any special offers or discounts for new members.</li></h3>
-<h3><li>Trainers and Staff: This section introduces the gym's trainers and staff members.
-It provides their profiles, qualifications, and areas of expertise.
-This helps potential customers get to know the trainers and choose the one who suits their needs.</li></h3>
-<h3><li>Contact and Location: This page includes contact information, such as phone numbers, email addresses, and social media handles.
-It also provides the gym's location on a map and may include directions or a link to a map service.</li></h3>
-<h3><li>Online Registration: An online registration system allows visitors to sign up for memberships or book classes directly through the website.
-This feature streamlines the customer acquisition process and provides convenience for potential members.</li></h3>

  <h1> Tech Stack </h1>
  <ul>